As seen in:

 You bet your bar association membership you do.

-The sad truth is, most hiring managers spend just six short seconds on each resume.
+The sad truth is, most hiring managers spend just seven short seconds on each resume.

 Your attorney cover letter can turn that to ten minutes.
 How?

 So, use the hiring manager's name.

 Then, show you understand the position.

 Follow this (truncated) attorney cover letter example:

 I've been following Diversi & Leadbetter's notes in the Harvard Law Review for some years now.
 I'm intrigued by the company's reliance on emotional intelligence techniques to settle negotiations without going to trial.
 I believe my 93% settlement rate at LDP makes me an ideal fit for this position, and for your philosophy.
 My interpersonal skills have...

 "I'd welcome the chance to show you how I maintained an average 1600 billable hours a year at LDP," works great.

 Pro Tip: Don't make your lawyer cover letter a rehash of your attorney resume in prose form.
 Just list one or two impressive achievements as evidence that you can do the job.